FEBRUARY IN THE FAROE ISLANDS

 Faer Isles Distillery

-Faer Isles Distillery is one of the most northerly distilleries in the world
+Faer Isles Distillery offers guided tours and tastings at one of the world’s northernmost distilleries in the stunning Faroe Islands.

 Streymoy